Writing a Personal Statement that Oxbridge will remember is a goal that all students should strive to achieve.

 The introduction is an important part of the Personal Statement and it is likely that your Personal Statement will be remembered by the opening sentence.

 This is your opportunity to grab the reader’s attention.
 This could be through describing an anecdote from your own personal life that brought you into the subject you want to study and the reason why you are motivated to pursue a career in this field.

 Stories from childhood are often valuable to include as they demonstrate early signs of curiosity, any projects you have done at a young age, or even at primary school that, although small in their scale, reveal genuine and authentic motivation and passion.
 Also, some major events that occurred in the family, good or bad, that could have had a powerful motivating influence on you to start the pursuit of the subject.

-For example, the opening to this successful Personal Statement for Cambridge Medicine, the full analysis of the Personal Statement can be found here:
+For example, the opening to this successful Personal Statement for Cambridge Medicine.

 I realise that medicine may not always have positive outcomes, having witnessed two deaths at a young age.
 However, the inevitable fallibility of the human body has driven my desire to acquire a better understanding of the complicated processes and mechanisms of our body.
 I am captivated by the prospect of lifelong learning; the rapid and ceaseless pace of change in medicine means that there is a vast amount of knowledge in an astonishing number of fields.